np2048/Trots/linux/tar.md

 # How to use the TAR utility in Linux command line

 *TAR* allows you to glue multiple files and directories into a single file.
-It may be convenient for future encryption or a transmission.
+It may be convenient for future encryption or transmission.

 *TAR* works much faster then *ZIP* because it doesn't do complex processing of the data.